HigherOrderCO/HVM/WHY_HOVM_MATTERS.md

 - Being **strongly confluent**: it has a solid "gas cost" model.

-In other words, thanks to this elegant underlying model, a language compiled to HOVM can be as expressive as Haskell, as memory-efficient as Rust, all while having the potential to run in thousands of cores, like CUDA.

-The idea for HOVM existed before (Formality's old runtime), but, up to a few months ago, the real-world efficiency was still 20-30x behind GHC, mostly due to pointer overload, which negated its theoretical advantages.
-Thanks to a recent breakthrough in the memory layout, we were able to completely redesign the runtime, and reach a peak speed of **2.5 billion rewrites per second** on my machine.
+In other words, in theory, a language compiled to this model could be as expressive as Haskell, as memory-efficient as Rust, all while having the potential to run in thousands of cores, like CUDA.
+Up to a few months ago, though, the best implementations were still 20-30x slower than GHC in practice, which negated its theoretical advantages.
+Now, thanks to a recent memory layout breakthrough , we were able to completely redesign the runtime, and reach a peak speed of **2.5 billion rewrites per second** on common CPUs.
 That's **50x** more than the previous implementation, and enough to compete with GHC today.

-Given its efficiency, and the naturally superior properties of the Interaction Net, I firmly believe HOVM's current design is ready to scale and become the undisputed fastest runtime in the world.
+Given its efficiency, and the naturally superior properties of interaction nets, **I firmly believe HOVM's current design is ready to scale and become the undisputed fastest runtime in the world**; yes, faster than C, Rust, Haskell;
+and I hope I can convince you to join me on my journey towards the inevitable parallel, functional future of computation!

 Benchmarks
 ==========